The hottest topic today among the parents of school-going children, especially those in high school is related to stress relief.

 How can we, as parents, help our children stay stress-free?

 Just being present in a mindful way in our children’s lives makes a big difference.
 So does listening and spending family time together.
 In our house, we are raising a happy teenager in an atmosphere of love and affection.
 I recently realized that our son, like me, works best fueled by the pressure within him.
 That’s healthy.
 He sets high standards for himself and works hard towards them.
 And we consider it our responsibility to make sure he doesn’t get stressed by spending time with him.

-The thing with children is, most of the time they hesitate to share what goes on in their mind for fear of being ridiculed.
-It is up to the family to draw them out, make them feel loved and respect their feelings, letting them know they are worthy, good human beings and capable of achieving their dreams.
+The thing with children is, most of the time they hesitate to share what goes on in their minds for fear of being ridiculed.
+It is up to the family to draw them out, make them feel loved, and respect their feelings, letting them know they are worthy good human beings, and capable of achieving their dreams.

 Relax.
 It is not so hard.
 Life looks a lot brighter when you’re alive.
 Truth.